godotengine/godot-docs/tutorials/2d/introduction_to_2d.rst

   - Make Bone2D Node(s) from Node(s): Converts selected node(s) into Bone2D.

 .. seealso:: To learn more about Skeletons, see :ref:`doc_cutout_animation`.

-- **Project Camera Override**: Temporarily replaces the active camera in the level (e.g., the camera following the player) with the camera in the editor's viewport, allowing you to move freely and inspect the level's different parts, while the game is running.

 - **View** menu: Provides options to control the viewport view.
 Since its options depend heavily on the viewport, it is covered in the :ref:`doc_introduction_to_2d_the_viewport`